tobijegede/jegede-portfolio/finalprojoverview.md

 ## Method and Medium

-In a few paragraphs, you should document how you plan on completing your final project.
-One option we've already discussed is building a story using your data using Shorthand - but this is my no means your only option.

 I plan on using Shorthand as my implementation strategy for this project.
 I will use Shorthand to pull together text and visualizations (that I will likely create using Flourish) in a coherent story, with sections within Shorthand corresponding to each of the major elements of my story arc, as desribed above in "Overview of Project."
+I will

 ## References